What Really Happened Behind the Scenes

 It was identity and access control.

-Organizations invest heavily in perimeter defenses—firewalls, intrusion detection systems, endpoint security.
-But the platforms used to control and administer these environments often operate on implicit trust.
+Organizations invest heavily in perimeter defenses—firewalls, intrusion detection systems, and endpoint security.
+However, the platforms used to control and administer these environments often operate on implicit trust.

 The Role of Privileged Access Management

-A PAM platform (such as CyberArk, Delinea, BeyondTrust) in place could have reduced the damage caused by the Stryker attack.
+A PAM platform (such as CyberArk, Delinea, or BeyondTrust) could have significantly reduced the damage caused by the Stryker attack.
 Controls such as:

-…would have made it difficult for attackers to break in to gain, maintain, and misuse privileged access at this such a scale.
+These measures would have made it easier for attackers to stop gaining and misusing privileged access at such a huge scale.

-But it would have broken the chain early enough to avoid a global disruption.
+Not necessarily.
+However, it would have disrupted the chain early enough to avoid a global disruption.

 The Real Lesson